mathieu-bonhommeau/memo_backend/README.md

 # Application Memo
 In progress ...

-### for saved some commands 'tips' inline and sort them by environment
+### for saved some commands 'Tips' inline and sort them by environment

 This app is build with node/expressjs, sequelize, postgresql for the backend